core-wg/core-wg.github.io/index.md

 The [Constrained Restful Environments Working Group (CoREWG)](https://datatracker.ietf.org/wg/core/) is an [IETF](https://ietf.org/) working that provides a framework for REST applications intended to run on constrained IP networks.

-Join the [mailing list](https://www.ietf.org/mailman/listinfo/core) and the upcoming meetings to participate.
+You can see the current drafts on the [CoRE WG Github](https://github.com/core-wg/) as well as join the [mailing list](https://www.ietf.org/mailman/listinfo/core) to participate.

 ### Upcoming Meetings